 Like a dado they are simple wood joints that can be created using a table saw or router.
 If you are looking at using just hand tools, a rabbet plane makes the best rabbets, although it does take longer than other methods.

 Unlike traditional joinery such as dovetails or mortise and tenon joints, these simple wood joints can benefit from additional reinforcement to lock them in place and not rely solely on the glue used.

 There are a few options for reinforcing a joint:

-Dowels – these require precision drilled holes in both pieces being joined.
+These require precision drilled holes in both pieces being joined.
 They can either be through-drilled, which means you will see the dowel on the outside of the joint, or as in the image below, blind dowelled to hide the presence of the dowels.

-Pegs – these are similar to dowels but are considered a design feature of the project as they are fully visible and stand proud of the surface of the wood.
+These are similar to dowels but are considered a design feature of the project as they are fully visible and stand proud of the surface of the wood.
 Often used in Shaker furniture.

-Screws – this is usually the strongest reinforcement you can add.
+This is usually the strongest reinforcement you can add.
 Pre-drilling the holes is crucial to avoid any splitting especially at the edge of a piece of wood.
 Usually you should countersink screws to make them less visible or you can even counter-bore them so that they can be covered with a wood plug.
 Or use decorative screws (usually brass) as a design feature.

 Wishing you all the best with your projects!